Histories of Alexander the Great: Author and dating

 Curtius Rufus served as Consul Suffectus in AD 43 under the emperor Claudius.
-He must have written the Histories in the year or two before the consulship.
+He must have written the Histories in the year or two before his consulship.
 Tacitus says that he was on the staff of the Quaestor of Africa during that time, which would have given him the opportunity to use the Library of Alexandria.
 Caligula was emperor then.
 Curtius’ relations with Caligula are not mentioned, but Caligula was not in his vicinity.

 On Curtius’ return, a book such as the Historiae unless politically incorrect would have impressed the scholarly Claudius.
 Tiberius already had been an admirer before the book: he said that Curtius Rufus was his own ancestor; i.e., a self-made man.
 Tacitus hints that Curtius was of low birth, possibly the son of a gladiator.
 The story is only compatible with the name if one assumes adoption, which Tiberius could easily have arranged.